Tutorial

 were created when we generated our Resource.
 Let’s take a look at the

-test for creating Employee
+test for creating Employees:

 # spec/api/v1/employees/create_spec.rb